Multiple Ways to Exploiting PUT Method

 nikto -h http://192.168.1.103/dav/

-Upon running the above command, we can observe that the highlighted part in below screenshot displays that the HTTP PUT method is allowed.
-Now let’s hack the vulnerable target machine by uploading the PHP malicious file, using the various techniques shown in upcoming sections.
+When we run the above command, we can observe that the screenshot below highlights that the HTTP PUT method is allowed.
+Then let’s hack the vulnerable target machine by uploading the PHP malicious file, using the various techniques shown in the upcoming sections.

 Prepare the malicious file to be uploaded with msfvenom :